 Location: Tokyo Big Sight

 Comic Market, or Comiket as it’s better known, is held twice a year and is one of Japan’s biggest comic events.
 The focus here is on dojinshi, or fan-drawn, independently-published manga.
 Genres and styles vary widely, as does the quality of the goods on sale.
 Of course, the event also attracts plenty of cosplayers, photographers, and people looking for market merchandise.
-If you’re looking to cosplay, you’ll need to pay a nominal JPY800 fee to attend in costume; admission is otherwise free.
+As this event has become incredibly popular and over-subscribed in recent years, the organisers have released a detailed guide to purchasing tickets, both in advance and on-site.
+Make sure you read and prepare accordingly to avoid disappointment.
+Tickets will go on sale in July.

 Unlike shops like Mandarake, Comiket is not really for casual browsing or window shopping.
 The crowds numbering in the millions mean that you’ll need to know exactly which artist’s booth you’re looking for and where to find it.
 It also means that you should be vigilant about staying hydrated amidst the hot weather and crowds inside.
 Bring plenty of water and enough cash for your purchases.